 Federal Perkins Loan Program

 Determination of eligibility for a Perkins loan is made once Drexel receives your Free Application for Federal Student Aid (FAFSA).
 In order to be eligible for a Perkins loan, you must meet the following criteria:

 - Be a U.S. citizen or permanent resident.

 - Demonstrate significant financial need as determined by your FAFSA.

-- Be enrolled at least half-time (6 credits a term for undergraduate students, 4.5 credits a term for graduate students).
+- Be enrolled at least half-time (6 credits a term for undergraduate students).

 - Maintain Satisfactory Academic Progress.

 The interest rate for the Perkins loan is 5%.
 Interest does not accrue on this loan until you begin repayment or during authorized periods of deferment.
 After your enrollment ends, the Perkins loan has a 9-month grace period during which you are not required to make payments.